The one key questions that surround nonprofit project management, is your team managing projects effectively?

 We measure the task’s complexity and the effort needed to complete it.
 Each task (story) you created should have an estimate with it.

-In Scrum, this is known as determining ‘velocity,’ and it’s done by measuring the relative effort and complexity of a task compared to the other tasks we need to accomplish.
+In Scrum, this is called determining ‘velocity,’ which measures the relative effort and complexity of a task compared to the other necessary tasks.

 Putting it Into Practice